 Patients presenting with diagnostic or therapeutic challenges may be examined at the weekly Grand Rounds conference held by the Division of Dermatology.
 Clinical faculty members will discuss the clinical presentation and biopsy results of each patient and offer diagnosis and treatment recommendations to the referring physician.
 Dermatopathology faculty play a key role in this discussion by clarifying pathologic findings and working with clinical faculty for appropriate clinicopathologic correlation.

-The Center offers a one-year fellowship designed to prepare aspiring dermatopathologists to work independently in an academic or practice setting.
+The Center accepts one fellow each year for a one-year program designed to prepare aspiring dermatopathologists to work independently in an academic or practice setting.

 Board eligible in Dermatology, Anatomic Pathology or Anatomic Pathology/Clinical Pathology.

 The Dermatopathology Fellow for the 2023-2024 year is Lea Bellomo.